ModifAmorphic/outward/Transmorphic/README.md

 # Change Logs

 ## Latest Release ${PACKAGE_VERSION}
+  - Fixes for Definitive Edition.
+  - Removed Cooking and Alchemy menus.
+  - Added option to specify secondary ingredient that is consumed for transmogs

+## Release 1.0.2
   - Added Enchanting Crafting Menu.
   - Fixed issue recipe list where scrollbar appeared to be at the top of the list when it was not after closing reopening a menu.